thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 obviously transfer to the physical context.

 I intend to run a series of third-party FOSS applications on different subdomains via Docker containers.
-I will also be deploying my own software as Docker images.
+I will also be deploying my own software using Docker.

 This post goes over the initial setup and configuration of the server.